rainlanguage/docs.rainprotocol.xyz/docs/language-design.md

 The [EVM opcodes](https://github.com/crytic/evm-opcodes) are very much ~80% the third item, and ~20% the second item, and 0% the first, and most languages with a reputation for being "low level" follow that.

 Languages like Solidity ([algol-like](https://en.wikipedia.org/wiki/ALGOL)) focus more on syntax than opcodes.
 The structure of the code controls the execution code paths (functions, loops, etc.), and there's some keywords to move data between hardware locations such as storage and memory.
 There are some affordances such as overflow protection on math (version 0.8+) but Solidity is mostly _structural_ over the underlying EVM logic.
+That is to say, it still has a similar _focus_ (on hardware and math) but with a more ergonomic experience for common concerns such as dispatching function calls, looping, handling bitwise offsets in memory, etc.

 Rainlang is much closer to EVM in structure, but with a primary focus on human concepts, secondary on logic and trying to avoid hardware concerns everywhere.